movers moving

 • Unloading time: 4 movers for 3 hours

-There were only three movers this time to help them unload the truck, and it took about 4 hours.
-If there had been a fourth mover, it most assuredly would have taken less time.
+There were only 3 movers to help them unload the truck, and it took about 4 hours.
+A 4th might’ve saved everyone some time.

 4+ Bedroom House